Belinda6380/javascript30/content/day18.md

 screenshot = "Videos with total duration"
 +++

-* How to split out the time in minutes and seconds, convert to float and total them
+* how to split out the time in minutes and seconds, convert to float and total them

 My main learning from this is how methods can be strung together to perform several things at once - the solution here is quite elegant.